naga-satish/interview-preparation/ETL-ELT.md

    - **Roll-up**: Navigate from detail to summary
    - **Pivot**: Rotate data view, swap dimensions

-8. **What are surrogate keys and why are they used in data warehousing?**
+### 8. What are surrogate keys and why are they used in data warehousing?

    Surrogate keys are artificially generated unique identifiers (typically integers) assigned to dimension records, separate from natural business keys.